Update 10:40 p.m.

 NStar estimates there are least 20,000 customers without power in the Back Bay, South End, Chinatown, Fenway and Kenmore.
 Power will likely not be restored until sometime tomorrow morning.

-Here's a map we've created that shows the blackout areas and other transportation info in the Back Bay.
+Here's we've created that shows the blackout areas and other transportation info in the Back Bay.

 Tell us about your experience and upload your photos here.